 All of our operating segments have been impacted by inflation, including higher costs for labor, freight and specific materials related to product manufacturing and delivery.
 We expect this trend to continue through the remainder of fiscal year 2025.
-Additionally, commodity costs, including meat and flour costs, have and may continue to fluctuate due to both political and economic conditions, including the ongoing conflict between Ukraine and Russia and Israel and Palestine.
-Despite higher commodity costs like we experienced in fiscal year 2022 and again in fiscal year 2024, we may not be able to increase our product prices in a timely manner or sufficiently to offset such increased commodity or other costs due to consumer price sensitivity, pricing in relation to competitors and the reluctance of retailers to accept the price increase.
+Additionally, commodity costs, including meat and flour costs, have and may continue to fluctuate due to both political and economic conditions, including the ongoing conflicts between Ukraine and Russia and Israel and Palestine.
+Despite higher commodity costs like we are experiencing currently and in recent history, we may not be able to increase our product prices in a timely manner or sufficiently to offset such increased commodity or other costs due to consumer price sensitivity, pricing in relation to competitors and the reluctance of retailers to accept the price increase.
 Instances of higher interest rates, general price inflation or deflation, higher raw materials costs, labor shortages or supply chain issues could adversely affect the Company's financial results and its liquidity.
 Higher product prices could potentially lower demand for our products and decrease volume.
 Management believes there are various options available to generate additional liquidity to repay debt or fund operations such as mortgaging real estate, should that be necessary.
 Our ability to increase liquidity will depend upon, among other things, our business plans, the performance of operating divisions, and economic conditions of capital markets.
-If we are unable to increase liquidity through mortgaging real estate or additional borrowing, or generate positive cash flow necessary to fund operations, we may not be able to compete successfully, which could negatively impact our business for at least the next twelve months.
-We will continue to monitor the impact of inflation and interest rate volatility on our liquidity and, if necessary, take action to preserve liquidity and ensure that our business can operate during these uncertain times.
+If we are unable to increase liquidity through mortgaging real estate or additional borrowing, or generate positive cash flow necessary to fund operations, we may not be able to compete successfully, which could negatively impact our business, operations, and financial condition.
+With the cash expected to be generated from the Company's operations, we anticipate that we will maintain sufficient liquidity to operate our business for at least the next twelve months.
+We will continue to monitor the impact of inflation and interest rate volatili

-Cash flows from operating activities for the twelve weeks ended:
+Cash flows from operating activities for the twenty-four weeks ended: